s4ke/Master-Thesis/src/md/004-relwork.md

 it is applicable to any functional programming language where parallel evaluation and Arrows can be defined.
-Basic definitions of PArrows are possible in the Frege language^[GitHub project page at \url{https://github.com/Frege/frege}] -- which is basically Haskell that compiles to Java code to then be compiled natively on the Java Virtual Machine (JVM).
+Basic definitions of PArrows are possible in the Frege language^[GitHub project page at \url{https://github.com/Frege/frege}] -- a Haskell-like language that compiles to Java code to then be compiled natively on the Java Virtual Machine (JVM).
 However, they are beyond the scope of this work, as are similar experiments with the Eta language^[Eta project page at \url{http://eta-lang.org}], a new approach to Haskell on the JVM that compiles directly to JVM bytecode.